MekAkUActOR/RowHammer/Paper Review/S&P__2020__Are-We-Susceptible-to-Rowhammer-An-End-to-End-Methodology-for-Cloud-Provider.md

 To overcome the first challenge, they first investigate CPU instruction sequences used in prior work to mount Rowhammer attacks and find none of them create near-optimal row activation rates ($167.4$ $ACTs/tREFI$) because of expensive memory barriers and the effects of out-of-order execution, and then they develop an instruction sequence that leverages **microarchitectural side-effects** (flushing a cache line in an invalid state using `clflushopt` instruction triggers accesses to that line in memory) to hammer DRAM at a near-optimal rate on modern Intel Skylake and Cascade Lake platforms.

 To address the second challenge, they first discuss the three different remappings from virtual addresses to DRAM cells, and then analyze shortcomings of map reverse engineering in prior work.
-They propose that Rowhammer attack with an extended refresh interval would address these problems, so they design a plug-in fault injector (hardware circuit) mounted between memory controller and DIMMs a cloud server that blocks `REF`s sent by memory controller by manipulating electrical signals and **changing DRR4 commands**, to manually lower the refresh rates, ensuring RowHammer bit flips to reverse engineer row adjacency in a DRAM.
+They propose that Rowhammer attack with an extended refresh interval would address these problems, so they design a plug-in fault injector (hardware circuit) mounted between memory controller and DIMMs of a cloud server that blocks `REF`s sent by memory controller by manipulating electrical signals and **changing DRR4 commands**, to manually lower the refresh rates, ensuring RowHammer bit flips to reverse engineer row adjacency in a DRAM.
 They find logical rows do not always map linearly, but instead can follow a *half-row* pattern (For example, row 0x11410 is adjacent to *half* of rows 0x1140F and 0x1141F, and a whole row 0x11411 in the paper).

 Finally they use the worst-case instruction sequences and row adjacency to test six server-class DIMMs, but *find it **very difficult** to flip bits using their testing methodology*.
 So they analyze limitations (TRR, scaling limitations, vendor preferences) in their methodology and plan to address them in the future.

 ## Strengths